 School Retiree Benefits

-School Retiree medical benefits are exclusively limited to a Death Benefit and Medicare Part B and Part D premium reimbursements.
+For those retirees who satisfy the eligibility requirements, the School Medicare Retiree Plan benefits are limited to a Death Benefit and Medicare Part B and Part D premium reimbursements.
 (See School Retiree Plan Covered Services below for more information.)

 Eligibility and Enrollment